 Although each of these posts doesn’t directly answer the question of price, they created the opportunity to start a dialogue with a prospect in a way that was disarming, educational and not just about the “sale” of a pool.

 There are no “silver bullets” or one-size-fits-all content marketing plans that apply to every organization.
-However, there are some core, common elements across many successful content marketing programs.
+However, there are some core, common elements that need to be addressed for success.

-The list below outlines the essential practical steps companies can take to create, organize, and optimize their content marketing program.
+The list below outlines the essential components of a content marketing strategy.

 Make the business case of why you want to publish content.
 Or at a minimum, develop a mission statement that defines the core objective that you want to accomplish in a new role as publisher.